FederationOfEgalitarianCommunities/FECWebsite/docs/api/communities.rst

 communities package
 ====================

-This package is responsible for the :class:`Community` model, including the listing and detail views.
+This package is responsible for the :class:`~communities.models.Community` model, including the listing and detail views.

 Models